gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 [Gatsby Image](/docs/how-to/images-and-media/using-gatsby-image/) is our approach to optimizing image loading performance.
 It does three basic things:

 1. It delays non-essential work for images not above the fold to avoid esource congestion.
 2. It provides a placeholder during image fetch.
 3. It minimizes image file size to reduce request roundtrip time.

 The `gatsby-image` documentation is fairly exhaustive, ranging from [why image optimization is important](/docs/conceptual/using-gatsby-image/), or [how to implement Gatsby Image](/docs/how-to/images-and-media/using-gatsby-plugin-image/), to a [Gatsby Image reference](/docs/reference/built-in-components/gatsby-image/).

 Implementing Gatsby Image is typically the bulk of image- and media-related performance optimization.

 ### Resource Requests & CDN Configuration

 Part of the work in loading a Gatsby site is minimizing the time to transport bits over the network.
 There's a number of ways to do this.

-First, load critical assets from your main domain where possible.
+- _Load critical assets from your main domain where possible_.
 Some people use another domain for their images.
 This can have a 300ms delay when it comes to LCP compared to loading it from the main CDN.
 This is sometimes necessitated by company policies; try to avoid it if possible.

-Second, preconnect to subdomains using [gatsby-plugin-preconnect](https://www.gatsbyjs.com/plugins/gatsby-plugin-preconnect/).
+- _Preconnect to subdomains_ using [gatsby-plugin-preconnect](https://www.gatsbyjs.com/plugins/gatsby-plugin-preconnect/).
+The impact of this is very site-specific, and while it's usually positive, we've seen this actually slow down page loads on occasion, so you'll want to test this.

-Third, utilize Gatsby Link.
-Gatsby Link is our approach to optimizing the intra-site navigation  experience.
+- _Utilize Gatsby Link._ Gatsby Link is our approach to optimizing the intra-site navigation experience.
 We pre-load linked pages on your site so that transitioning between pages is smooth and seamless.
 [Here's a guide to using Gatsby Link](/docs/linking-between-pages/#the-gatsby-link-component).

-Fourth, implement proper CDN caching policies.
-Configuration differs on a per-CDN basis, but since Gatsby generates unique bundle names via hashes, bundles can be cached indefinitely since they are immutable.
+- _Implement proper CDN caching policies._ Configuration differs on a per-CDN basis, but since Gatsby generates unique bundle names via hashes, bundles can be cached indefinitely since they are immutable.

 ## Additional Resources